derekmc/lisp-markup/README.md

 ## Overview

-Lisp2Markup is a lisp-like templating tool for javascript that outputs markup.
+Lisp2Markup is a lisp-like templating tool for javascript that outputs markup such as html.

 The two most notable features of List2Markup are its use of the lisp mentality of code as data, and a macro system that takes advantage of this to facilitate powerful and intuitive template macros written in javascript.